lzap/cborpc/README.md

 In addition, the `cmd` package provides subprocess RPC-like IPC mechanism through pipelines for easy Go to _ any_language_ integration.
 Since Go `net/rpc` is extremely easy to use, it is easy to create a service/server/plugin in any language.
 A Python example is available.
+The CBOR codec is used for the IPC protocol because the default Go RPC [Gob serialization](https://pkg.go.dev/encoding/gob) is not widely available on other languages and runtimes.

 ## Example (codec)

-The `net/rpc` package is a consistent, stable and easy to use Go RPC mechanism, from the documentation: "The net/rpc package is frozen and is not accepting new features."
+The `net/rpc` package is a consistent, stable and easy to use Go RPC mechanism.
 To use the CBOR codec, follow the [net/rpc](https://pkg.go.dev/net/rpc) documentation and use `ClientWithCodec` and `ServeCodec` functions.

-Use the `net/rpc` API to perform the calls:
+To perform a call:

 ```go
 args := &struct{A, B int}{7, 8}